sara-sabr/ITStrategy/_pages/en/strategy-communications.md

 ### Professional Networks

 1- Change Agents Networks (CAN meeting)
-Change agents are responsible for ensuring that the impact of any change within the branch is understood and proactively dealt with from a people and organizational perpective.
+Change agents are responsible for ensuring that the impact of any change within the branch is understood and proactively dealt with from a people and organizational perspective.
 They share information with their management.
 Audience : Change agents
 Meet every two weeks.
 Requires 3-5 days prior to meeting for material